tmk-tran/eda-solo-project-2023/README.md

 2. History

 - Displays games played by user
-- Ability to edit a game
+- Ability to edit a game:
   - Date
   - Notes
   - Game Name